 Rock'n'roll moved on to more plausible rebels, to Elvis, and then the Beatles and beyond.
 Jim Myers moved on, too.
 He turned to acting, and wound up in The China Syndrome and a couple of other movies.
 Bill Haley never made it to the age Max Freedman was when he wrote "Rock Around The Clock": he died at 55, worn out by the strain of trying to stop the clock, of trying to hold his one explosive pop-culture moment for a lifetime.
 Danny Cedrone never made it that far.
 Nine weeks after recording one of the greatest guitar solos of all time, he fell down the stairs and broke his neck.
 He never lived to see The Blackboard Jungle make "Rock Around The Clock" a sensation, and then a Number One record, and then the title song of a movie all its own.
 In the film Rock Around The Clock, Franny Beecher mimes to Cedrone's solo.
 On Milton Berle's show, Haley himself mimed to it.
 But it's hard to imagine "Rock Around The Clock" without it.

-The snows are melting here in New Hampshire, and my town band will soon be getting ready for their summer concerts on the common.
-All the old favorites are there from Freedman's distant boyhood over a century ago - "In The Good Old Summertime", "Aba Daba Honeymoon" - but at some point the bandleader will announce, "Here's something for all the kids!
+The snows will soon be here in New Hampshire, and my town band wrapped up their summer concerts on the common last month.
+All the old favorites were there from Freedman's distant boyhood over a century ago - "In The Good Old Summertime", "Aba Daba Honeymoon" - but at some point the bandleader always announces, "Here's something for all the kids!
 This'll really drive 'em wild!"
 And then they'll go into a rather restrained version of "Rock Around The Clock".
 And the kindergartners look bewildered for a moment, and then start grooving around to a tune that was new when their great-grandparents were young, and was written by a guy who was young when their great-great-great-great-grandparents were around.

 Max Freedman is an unlikely figure to, as Herbert London and Robert Palmer put it, blast away the social proprieties of the ancien rĂ©gime.
 If too unsuccessful to qualify as ancien rĂ©gime, he was nevertheless pretty ancien.
 To Freedman, "rock" was a rhyme, not an ethos.
 Which is why scholars keep squabbling about which was the first genuine rock'n'roll song: Regular readers will know my money's on "Rock and Roll", written for Shirley Temple in 1934.
 But the rock/clock rhymes give the game away: Join me, hon'/when the clock strikes one; when the clock strikes four, we'll yell for more; when it's seven, we'll be in seventh heaven...
 They're strikingly pure rhymes for early rock or rhythm'n'blues.
 Max Freedman wasn't Oscar Hammerstein or Larry Hart or Ira Gershwin - for one thing, he was an older man - but he wrote to the same rules.